akashbangera758/CRNN_Text_Recognition_Tensorflow/README.md

 # CRNN_Text_Recognition_Tensorflow
-This is a Tensorflow implementation of text recognition model from the paper "An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition".
+This is a Tensorflow implementation of text recognition model from the paper ["An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition"](https://arxiv.org/abs/1507.05717).

+Work in progress.